eric-m-rodriguez/eric-rodriguez-jupiter/README.md

 # eric-rodriguez-jupiter

+Eric Rodriguez

-portfolio project for Intro to Programming course with Code the Dream
+Portfolio project for Intro to Programming course with Code the Dream